Accountability Tool

 • Identify and actively address barriers to participation upfront.

-• Evidence of strength: Accessibility plans, needs assessments, reimbursements and stipends (for transport, childcare, mobility etc), access support logs.
+• Strength: Accessibility plans, needs assessments, reimbursements and stipends (for transport, childcare, mobility etc), access support logs etc. are used.

 • Give the grassroots leadership and decision making power.

-• Evidence of strength: Leadership roles for grassroots members, participatory budgeting, etc.
+• Strength: Leadership roles for grassroots members, participatory budgeting, etc.

 • Center the Global South/majority and marginalized perspectives in decisions.

-• Evidence of strength: Diverse advisory boards, Global South/majority-led processes.
+• Strength: Diverse advisory boards, Global South/majority-led processes.

 7. Limit Financial Reporting and Funding Restrictions